How Many Photos Should a Car Listing Have? 20-25

-Direct answer: how many photos should a car listing have?
+How many photos should a car listing have?

-A strong used car listing should usually have 20 to 25 photos.
+A strong used car listing should usually have 20 to 25 purposeful photos.
 Include at least 12 required shots: exterior angles, interior condition, dashboard, seats, cargo area, wheels, odometer, features, and visible damage.
 The first five photos matter most because they shape the click and trust decision.

 Required Photos: Don't Skip These